yukuku/kotlin-web-site/docs/topics/time.md

 ### Convert duration

-To express your `Duration` in a different `Duration.Unit` you can use the properties:
+To convert your `Duration` into a different `Duration.Unit`, you can use the properties:
 * `inWholeNanoseconds`
 * `inWholeMicroseconds`
 * `inWholeSeconds`